RSEAA/RSEAA.github.io/volunteering.md

 # Expectations of poster judges

-The expectations of the regular organising committee members are:
+The expectations of the poster judges are:
 1. To represent the wider community of RSEs
 2. To review each poster and ask questions if needed
 3. To identify outstanding posters from the event

 # Expectations of the observers

-The expectations of the regular organising committee members are:
+The expectations of the observers are:
 1. To represent the wider community of RSEs
 2. To attend meetings when convenient to the observer, as they will not be expected to turn up to any meeting
 3. To make suggestions by email if convenient to the observer